Chapter 17: Shenandoah II: Leadership and Survival

 vitally necessary.
 Captain Watts Caudill would later say that he trusted

-no one to keep track of his company's location, but himself.
+no one to keep track of his Company's location but himself.
 He kept a

-skills that could save lives.
+that could save lives.
 No matter what was going on, however, our

 Fortunately, God gave Dick the necessary time needed to put the

-right people in key positions, before facing off with an enemy like
+right people in key positions before facing off with an enemy like

 Triet.
 Sometimes Dick's means of doing his part was quite colorful, as I